-Proposed as at 1 November 2008
+Proposed as at 1 November 2008 C3 12/03

+(b) (iii) woody indigenous vegetation in the Coastal Environment Area;

+[(c)

+Proposed]

-- woody indigenous vegetation in the Coastal Environment Area; (iii) [(c) Proposed] - (iv) indigenous vegetation on any area of karst that contains an area of fissured or fluted rock outcrops, a cliff face, or any talus slope; - (v) indigenous vegetation containing small-leaved coprosma shrubs (Coprosma propinqua or Coprosma rigida) or small-leaved shrub daisy (Olearia virgata) on any lowland alluvial site (up to 600 metres above sea level) in the Buller catchment; between 600 and 1200 metres above sea level in the Takaka catchment (including the Cobb); and up to 950 metres in the Canaan Downs/Pikikirunga area.
+- (iv) indigenous vegetation on any area of karst that contains an area of fissured or fluted rock outcrops, a cliff face or any talus slope; - (v) indigenous vegetation containing small-leaved coprosma shrubs (Coprosma propinqua or Coprosma rigida) or small-leaved shrub daisy (Olearia virgata) on any lowland alluvial site (up to 600 metres above sea level) in the Buller catchment; between 600 and 1200 metres above sea level in the Takaka catchment (including the Cobb); and up to 950 metres in the Canaan Downs/Pikikirunga area.

-Advice Note: Clauses (b) (i), (ii), (iii), (iv) and (v) prevail over regulation 93 because they are more stringent under regulations 6(1)(b) NZCPS and 6(3)(b) Karst.
+Advice Note: Clauses (b) (i), (ii), (iii), (iv) and (v) prevail over NES-PF regulation 93 because they are more stringent under regulations 6(1)(b) NZCPS and 6(3)(b) Karst.

-17.5.5.2 Discretionary Activities (Destruction or Removal of Indigenous Vegetation)
+17.6.5.2 Discretionary Activities (Destruction or Removal of Indigenous Vegetation)

-The destruction or removal of indigenous vegetation that does not comply with the conditions in rule 17.5.5.1 is a discretionary activity.
+The destruction or removal of indigenous vegetation that does not comply with the conditions of rule 17.6.5.1 is a discretionary activity.